Evan X Hyde

 Evan Anthony Hyde (better known as Evan X Hyde; born 30 April 1947) is a Belizean writer, journalist, media executive and former politician.
-He publishes and writes for the nation's largest newspaper, Amandala, and oversees its subsidiaries, KREM Radio (formed in 1989) and Krem Television (formed in 2004).
+He publishes and writes for the nation's largest newspaper, Amandala, and oversees its subsidiaries, KREM Radio (formed in 1989) and XTV (formerly known as KREM Television) (formed in 2004).

 Between 1969 and 1974, he headed the United Black Association for Development (UBAD), which demanded better conditions for Belize's black people and emphasized unity.
 He earned a B.A. in English from Dartmouth College.

 Early life and education

 Hyde was born in Belize City to a large family led by his father, Charles B. Hyde, a public servant.
-He attended the Holy Redeemer Boys' School, prior to its amalgamation with a girls' school of the same name, and the all-male St John's College High School in Belize City.
+He attended the Holy Redeemer Boys' School, prior to its amalgamation with a girls' school of the same name, and the all-male St John's College High School (SJC) in Belize City.
 Hyde particularly excelled at creative writing.

-He was among the first students to attend the SJC Junior College in 1964 and 1965, before being granted a scholarship by the U.S. Embassy to study at Dartmouth in Hanover, New Hampshire.
+He was among the first students to attend the SJC Junior College in 1964 and 1965, before being granted a scholarship by the U.S. Embassy to study at Dartmouth College in Hanover, New Hampshire.
 He enrolled in September 1966 and graduated in June 1968 among the top students in his class.